Stormbase/django-otp-webauthn/docs/index.rst

 * **Passwordless login:** Users can authenticate without a password using biometrics, a security key, or another trusted device.
 You can disable this feature if you want to use Django OTP WebAuthn as :term:`second-factor authentication`.

-* **Batteries:** Comes with a default frontend JavaScript implementation that works out of the box.
+* **Frontend included:** Comes with a default frontend JavaScript implementation that works out of the box.

-* **Flexible frontend:** Users can customize the default UI to match their brand or implement a fully custom frontend.
+* **Flexible frontend:** Developers can style the provided user interface to match their brand or implement a fully custom frontend using the provided API views.

 * **Strict Content Security Policy (CSP) compatibility:** The frontend implementation doesn't rely on inline scripts and is compatible with strict CSP settings.